The 3 essential elements of a winning omnichannel retail supply chain

 This creates a challenge for most retailers when it comes to fulfilment purely because they don’t have enough distribution centres to do so.
 Or their geographical location isn’t ideal.
 Or they’re not set up to process volume at speed.
 Or all three.

 Just opening more distribution centres isn’t necessarily the answer.
 There’s significant cost involved in this when you consider that Flexe reported that retailers may need as many as 16 fulfilment centres to offer 98% of customers next-day delivery.
 That’s a lot of expense.

-However, if you’re a retailer with a physical store portfolio you already have everything you need secret.
-The locations of these stores have been deliberately chosen to be accessible to as many customers as possible.
+However, if you’re a retailer with a physical store portfolio you have a major advantage.
+The locations of your stores have been deliberately chosen to be accessible to as many customers as possible.
 As such, they’re perfectly positioned to act as mini warehouses for picking and shipping customer orders.
 They can also be a cost-effective option for meeting next and same-day delivery standards as the product starts out a lot closer to the customer.

-There are other ways your stores can help with speed of delivery such as kerbside pick-up.
+There are other ways your stores can help with speed of delivery such as curbside pick-up.

 Mobile warehousing is another idea to consider.
 This might mean filling up a van with stock and driving into a city to use couriers on bikes and scooters to deliver the items to customers.
 Or the van itself could drive around and make deliveries to customers.
 Or could park up and invite customers to come and collect orders.

 You should take advantage of your physical store locations to get products to customers faster.
 This includes ship-from-store where possible, which in turn reduces the need to move product around from distribution centres.

 3. Cheap – Embrace the efficiencies of tech

 Cost is one of the biggest challenges for retailers and the supply chain is no different.

 One way to reduce expenses is to focus on efficiency through technology.
 There are all sorts of supply chain technologies out there so it’s about determining which are right for your business.